rajansahu713/rest-api-using-Django-Flask-Fastapi/README.md

 ```

 Step 5:
-    we need to write all logic for CRUD operation in view.py file
+    I have written all logic for CRUD operation in views.py file

 Step 6:
-    Declear all the end point in app.urls file after that we need to include in project urls.py
+    Decleared the end-point in app.urls file after that we need to include in project urls.py (app.ulrs)

 ```python
 from django.urls import path, include